aiven/devportal/docs/tutorials/talk-to-kafka.md

 ![Image showing default number of partitions for the Kafka topic](/images/tutorials/kafka-basics/number_of_partitions.png)

-## The concept of consumer group and consuming messages on Kafka
+## Consumer groups and consuming messages on Kafka

 A consumer group is the logical grouping of consumers.
 A consumer is usually a client application that reads (consumes) events from Kafka.
 In